Kate Berlant: Career

 Paste positively compared Would It Kill You to Laugh? to Bo Burnham's special Inside for the way that both use identity in comedy to cause audience reflection, and praised its "no-holds-barred surrealism".
 Vulture praised the work as a "thoughtful and striking about partnerships and, in particular, about male–female relationships" and considered it "darker and more alarming" than Berlant and Early's previous collaborations.
 Decider recommended that audiences view it for the pair's ability to mine the "rich comedic tradition for overconfident characters who find themselves in way over their heads but cannot seem to get themselves out of the situation without making things worse".
 The special was nominated for Best Comedy Special at the 28th Critics' Choice Awards.

 Cinnamon in the Wind, Berlant's largely improvised debut stand-up special, was recorded in March 2019 at the Upright Citizens Brigade for FX.
 It was directed by Burnham, who first suggested that Berlant film a special after going to see one of her performances.
-Due to reasons that were never explained, the special remained unreleased for over three years until debuting on Hulu in September 2022, coincidentally while Berlant's next Burnham-directed one-woman show Kate was running in New York City.
+For reasons that were never explained, the special remained unreleased for over three years until debuting on Hulu in September 2022, coincidentally while Berlant's next one-woman show Kate (also directed by Burnham) was still running in New York City.
 A Decider review praised Cinnamon in the Wind and pointed out the meta-textual element of the comedy.
 The New Yorker similarly praised Berlant's comedy for "breaking down the typical relationship between performer, ego, and audience".
+Kate finished its run at the Pasadena Playhouse on February 11, 2024, with a filmed special of the same name expected to be released in the future.

+In November 2020, Berlant and fellow comedian Jacqueline Novak launched Poog, a comedic wellness podcast under iHeartRadio's Big Money Players network.
+The show satirized the wellness industry as the duo explored "various products and practices, consulting experts and questioning their own pursuits of health and happiness".
+Poog amassed a cult following and aired more than 200 episodes before concluding on October 15, 2024, with a final episode titled Goodbye Poog, marking the end of their contract with iHeartRadio.
+Subsequently, on October 22, 2024, Berlant and Novak debuted a new independently produced and self-titled podcast, Berlant & Novak.
+This venture continues their comedic exploration of wellness themes, offering subscribers access to video episodes and bonus content.

 Personal life

 Berlant lives in the Silver Lake neighborhood of Los Angeles.
 She is a member of the Democratic Socialists of America.
+She is in a relationship with MUNA band member Naomi McPherson.